mohsinht/site/app/posts/standout-in-your-job-application/page.md

 ---
-title: Stand-out in your job application
+title: Stand Out in Your Job Application
 date: 2022-04-03
+dateModified: 2026-08-10
 description: Some simple tips from me to stand out in the job application for remote jobs.
 tags: [remote work]
 author: Mohsin Hayat